kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/0_home.md

 # About

-Hebrew Text Dataset, text and linguistic annotations compiled by the [Eep Talstra Centre for Bible and Computer](http://www.godgeleerdheid.vu.nl/en/research/institutes-and-centres/eep-talstra-centre-for-bible-and-computer/index.aspx) and prepared for use in [Text-Fabric](https://github.com/ETCBC/text-fabric/wiki)
+Hebrew Bible Text Dataset, text and linguistic annotations compiled by the [Eep Talstra Centre for Bible and Computer](http://www.godgeleerdheid.vu.nl/en/research/institutes-and-centres/eep-talstra-centre-for-bible-and-computer/index.aspx) and prepared for use in [Text-Fabric](https://github.com/ETCBC/text-fabric/wiki)